itsbhupendrasingh/itsbhupendrasingh/README.md

 - Cisco Certified Expert CCNA & Microsoft Certified System Administrator (MCSA).
 - Author of more than Seventeen books in the area of Embedded Systems and IoT.

-## Patents
+## Patents (4 Nos)

 1. WPAN based Smart Remote Control for Heater - Application No: 1405/DEL/2014
 2. A System for Assuring Wearing of Helmet by a Rider and a Process Thereof - Application no: 1303/DEL/2014
 3. A CONTACTLESS SWITCH - Application no: 1405/DEL/2014
 4. WPAN BASED MULTI-NODE LED DYNAMIC DISPLAY DEVICE SYSTEM - Application no: 1557/DEL/2014

-## Published Books (CRC/Taylor & Francis, Bentham Science, Narosa, GBS, IRP, NIPA and RI publication.
+## Published Books (17 Nos)
+(CRC/Taylor & Francis, Bentham Science, Narosa, GBS, IRP, NIPA and RI publication.
 He is also have 4 book chapters and 2 International Conference etc)

 1. Rajesh Singh, Anita Gehlot, Sushabhan Choudhury, Bhupendra Singh, “Embedded System based on ATmega Microcontroller-Simulation, Interfacing and Projects”, Narosa Publishing House, 2016, ISBN: 978-81-8487-5720.
 2. Rajesh Singh, Anita Gehlot, Bhupendra Singh, Sushabhan Choudhury, “Arduino-Based Embedded Systems: Interfacing, Simulation, and LabVIEW GUI”- CRC Press (Taylor & Francis), 2017, ISBN 978-11-3806-0784.